deepakness/deepak-notes/content/notes/automated-notion-backups.md

 It explains how to setup automatic regular backup of your entire Notion account with GitLab.

-After experimenting a bit, I was able to successfull set up the automation.
+After experimenting a bit, I was able to successfully set up the automation.

 And, it's working perfectly. 😍